mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     - Custom generation facet: if there is a GP defined, this plan is used.
     - Devkits: first, MPS looks if any devkit specifies a GP.
 The first devKit with an associated plan is consulted, if any, and no further lookup is done.
-      If there are no devkits with associated plans, MPS checks the facets of the devkit modules if any is an GP provider.
+      If there are no devkits with associated plans, MPS checks the facets of the devkit modules if any is a GP provider.
       The first found facet serves as a provider.

 !!! question "What is cross-model generation?"